ebabel-games/magicalhex/README.md

 - Basic version of lighting and shadows, this will need improving in a future release.
 - Refactor handling pressing keys separately, because it's not just about player movement.
 It's a separate concern.
 - Persist position of camera to localStorage and when reloading start there instead of origin.
+- Infinite zones: when player goes near edges of the current zone, generate procedurally the zones where he is likely to go to.

 #### Currently being developed

-- Infinite zones: when player goes near edges of the current zone, generate procedurally the zones where he is likely to go to.
-These procedural zones should then stored in localStorage and read from there next time.
+- Zones meshes should be persisted in localStorage and read from there next time they are loaded, so the whole world is persisted for a single player and remains the same from the moment it has been procedurally generated the first time a zone is loaded.

 #### Next to develop
 - Bug: when loading from a position other than zone-0:0, everything looks dark.
 Where did the zone light go?